ljvmiranda921/ljvmiranda921.github.io/research/index.md

 permalink: /research/
 ---

-I'm interested in how data-centric approaches can systematically improve the construction of NLP datasets and their impact on downstream model performance.
+I'm interested in how **data-centric** approaches can systematically improve the construction of NLP datasets and their impact on downstream model performance.
-The hope is, we can improve model performance through rigorous and efficient annotation, analysis of annotator disagreements, and comprehensive benchmarking.
+The hope is, we can improve model performance through rigorous and efficient annotation, principled synthetic data generation, and comprehensive benchmarking.

 - **Preference data for post-training LMs**:
     We often use preference data to align LMs with human values, yet it is a highly-subjective task for humans and even LLM judges.
     [Selectively choosing instances]() where humans or LLMs are good at is important, as well as [improving the benchmarks](https://arxiv.org/abs/2403.13787) used to evaluate the reward models trained on these datasets.

+- **Synthetic data generation**:
+    Human annotation is costly and high-effort.

 - **NLP resources and evaluation**:

-- **Data-centric perspectives in NLP**:
+    I've worked on several datasets and benchmarks to improve the state of low-resource NLP.
+    These involve [Filipino](https://aclanthology.org/2023.sealp-1.2/) [datasets](https://aclanthology.org/2024.naacl-long.243/) and [tooling](https://aclanthology.org/2023.nlposs-1.1/), [benchmarks for Southeast Asian languages](https://arxiv.org/abs/2406.10118), and [more]().

 You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) and